(a) A person interested in the welfare of a minor may petition for appointment of a guardian.

 (6) any guardian or conservator currently acting for the minor in this state or elsewhere.

-(e) Within 14 days after an appointment, a guardian shall send or deliver to the minor ward, and counsel if represented at the hearing, a copy of the order of appointment accompanied by a notice which advises the minor ward of the right to appeal the guardianship appointment in the time and manner provided by the Rules of Appellate Procedure.
+(f) Within 14 days after an appointment, a guardian shall send or deliver to the minor person subject to guardianship, and counsel if represented at the hearing, a copy of the order of appointment accompanied by a notice which advises the minor person subject to guardianship of the right to appeal the guardianship appointment in the time and manner provided by the Rules of Appellate Procedure.